Graphic of a magnet attracting leads

 5. Keep an open mind about your demand generation channels

-Here’s our final tip on demand generation best practices: Keep an open mind on your demand gen. channels.
+Keep an open mind about your demand gen channels.

 “While traditional marketing roles focus on the channel most of the time (SEO manager, Paid Media Specialist, Email Marketing, etc.), Demand Gen should be focused more on value rather than the specific channel,” Isaac says.

-“This means SEO, email, content, paid media, and ABM are all under your watch depending on what your goals are, and nothing is off limits as long as you're focused on providing value to generate pipeline.”
+“This means SEO, email, content, paid media, and ABM are all under your watch depending on what your goals are, and all channels remain available as long as you focus on providing value to generate pipeline.”

 Will Yang, Head of Growth at Instrumntl, agrees with him.
 “I think it's really important to create a demand gen campaign that's flexible enough for you to be able to react quickly when you get new information about potential customers.
-And that means being open-minded about where those leads come from”.
+Stay flexible about where leads come from.”.

-Yang continues, “for example, if you've been targeting people in one industry and all of a sudden one of your best leads comes from someone in another industry who doesn't fit your target audience at all but has an urgent need for what you offer, don't dismiss that lead!
-You never know where great connections will come from or where they'll take you."
+Yang continues, “for example, if you've been targeting people in one industry and all of a sudden one of your best leads comes from someone in another industry who falls outside your target audience yet has an urgent need for what you offer, pursue that lead!
+High-value leads can come from unexpected places.”

 Grow your pipeline with these demand generation best practices